Code is there to explain the comments to the computer.

 - gdp

 As an introduction to this table, make exercise series 1, with three small exercises.
-Here you use WHERE
+Here you use WHERE, IN and BETWEEN (and of course SELECT and FROM).

 on the ‘world’ table contains 13 exercises in the style of the previous